walterhiggins/WMPJS/book-outline.md

 The numbers which Math.random() returns are called floating point numbers.
 You might not think there are any numbers between 0 and 1 but there are in fact many, many, numbers.
 It's this range of numbers which Javascript uses.
 The actual range of numbers is 0.
 0000000000000000 to 0.
 9999999999999999.
 That's 9 Quadrillion, 999 Trillion, 999 billion, 999 million, 999 thousand and 999 possible numbers.

 ### A special 6-sided dice.
 A regular 6-sided dice has numbers from 1 through 6 printed or etched on each of the 6 sides.
-That's because we typically count up from 1.
+That's because we typically count from 1.
 The number 1 is usually the starting point when we want to count up to something.
 Javascript (like many programming languages) is different.
 In Javascript counting begins at the number 0.
 So if you want to count 10 numbers, where normally you'd count from 1 to 10 ...

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10